teticio/latency/README.md

 ## Results

 The cost estimates are based on current AWS pricing for the region `eu-west-2` and don't take into account network usage.
-I have included EC2, Lambda, S3, DynamoDB, ELB, EFS and API Gateway costs.
+I have included EC2, Lambda, S3, DynamoDB, EFS and API Gateway costs.

 | Architecture         | Average latency (ms) | Monthly cost ($) | Cost per million calls ($) |
 |----------------------|:--------------------:|:----------------:|:--------------------------:|